 This post may contain affiliate links.

-Children of all ages will enjoy making this adorable baby birds nest craft!
+Children of all ages will enjoy making this adorable baby bird nest craft!
 It’s a great addition to your spring lessons or your bird unit study.

 Do you need a fun activity for your spring homeschool preschool lessons?
 If so, I’ve got just what you’re looking for.
 Gather some leftover plastic Easter eggs and a handful of household craft supplies, and your preschoolers will be ready for this crafting session.